Ryukyu Broadcasting Corporation: Okinawa under US rule

 Due to financial problems of the said university's foundation, Ryukyu Broadcasting was established on September 20, 1954 with a capital of ¥10 million to take over the radio operations of the Voice of Ryukyus, with Okinawa Times being the primary owner.
 Ryukyu Broadcasting officially started broadcasting on October 1, 1954 with the same call sign (KSAR) from its previous owner.
 An English version of the existing radio station started broadcasting on September 1 of the following year, with the callsign KSBK, primarily aimed for the US military and their families.On July 30, 1958, the broadcaster began a groundbreaking ceremony of the construction of its second generation headquarters, which was completed on May 20 of the following year, and started operations on June 23 of the same year.

 On July 24, 1957, the broadcaster applied for a TV broadcasting license, which was later rejected by the prefectural government.
 Two years later, on April 9, 1959, they applied again for a TV broadcasting license, which was approved and obtained on December 2 of that year.
 Prior to their start of TV broadcast, they joined Japan News Network.
 On June 1, 1960, RBC started broadcasting on TV, being the second commercial TV channel in Okinawa.
 In 1963, the broadcaster started to expand its broadcast coverage with the opening of its relay transmitter in Kume Island, a first in the prefecture.The following year, the first broadcast link between Japan and Okinawa was established, allowing more programs to be simulcast between the two areas.Ryukyu Broadcasting also composed "RBC Song", which was played since 1964 during sign-on and sign-off on both TV and radio until they went 24/7/365 on April 1, 2022.
 In 1965, Ryukyu Broadcasting joined JRN, causing both the television and radio stations to join a network from the mainland.

 In 1966, Ryukyu Broadcasting expanded its headquarters building and began broadcasting TV programs in the morning.
 On May 5, 1968, Ryukyu Broadcasting began color broadcasts, and converted its own in-house programs to color in 1971.
-In 1970, Ryukyu Broadcasting implemented an uninterrupted schedule.
+In 1970, Ryukyu Broadcasting implemented an uninterrupted sign-on to sign-off schedule, ending the daytime break.
 In the same year, Ryukyu Broadcasting also won the first JNN Special Award for its report on the Okinawa issue.